Who are you and how did you become interested in this technology?

 What are you doing at work?

 My title is Head of Growth, and my work varies depending on the stage of the sales lifecycle.
-During the Katapult Accelerator programme, I was covered for our CEO while he was away signing new country-level contracts.
-I have been involved in all aspects of the programme and learned a lot about sales, marketing, business systems, recruitment, investor readiness and more.
-However, my focus has been on fundraising and getting ready for our first seed round.
+During the Katapult Accelerator programme, I was covering for our CEO while he was abroad, signing new country-level contracts.

-What are the most important concepts in your technology (your sub-branch)?
+What are the most important concepts in your technology?